terpnetwork/terp-website/README.md

 # How To Submit Your Project To The Ecosystem Page

-Submit a pull request to add your project to the Juno ecosystem page.
+Submit a pull request to add your project to the Terp ecosystem page.

 You need to edit `ecosystems.json` in `src\contents\` and add your project's info.